 Before selling my soul to the Computer Science god and enjoying all the privileges an elite education could provide, I was a reckless hitchhiker.
 For 9 months, I hitchhiked across Africa.
 Hitchhiking was also my main mode of transportation in Israel and South America.
 The highlight of my existence was when I was featured on the list of “fantastic hitchhikers” by the Lonely Planet author Anick-Marie Bouchard.
-Continue reading “[Day 703] What’s it like hitchhiking in the US”
+Continue reading “[Day 703] Hitchhiking in the US”

-I was in Orange County visiting the Vietnamese community and this showed up in my inbox:
+I was in Orange County and this showed up in my inbox:

-Thing 1: Dani and I knew our AirBnB was exactly downtown when we saw downstairs a drunken girl trying to catch a cab and the driver trying not to run her over.
+Thing 1: We knew that our AirBnB was exactly downtown when we saw downstairs a drunken girl trying to hail a cab and the driver trying not to run her over.
 Then she screamed at him.

 Thing 2: People cycled to pubs.
 We were wondering if it was legal to drink in public when we saw two guys casually pedaling by with beers in their hands.

 Thing 3: It’s possible to accidentally walk into a sex bar.
-We were happy to finally find a bar without cigarette smoke then we realized there was something odd about it.
+We were happy to finally find a bar without indoor smoking when we realized there was something odd about it.
 There were only old white men and young Thai girls.
 Everyone was staring at us.
-Men were thinking about how Dani lucky was (at least I’d like to think that) and women were thinking that I was stealing their customer.
+Men were thinking about how Dani lucky was (at least I’d like to think that) and women were probably mad at me stealing their customer.

 Thing 4: All the travel guides that tell you about the 10 things you must eat in Copenhagen are lying.
 There are only three things that people in Copenhagen eat: Chinese box, Doner kebab, and crepe.
 I think they might have potato and bread too but I’m not so sure.
 Continue reading “[Day 495] A few things about Copenhagen”